 - If you need a space, away from a stage to perform many times during the weekend, fill out the Maker Exhibit application.

 - If you plan to have a scheduled performance once or twice during the faire, fill out the Performer application.

 : Individuals and groups who would like to talk about an idea or project of interest to the Maker community, OR makers who are interested in demonstrating what they make and how it works in a stage setting.
-Presentations are typically 12 or 25 minutes; Panel Discussions are allocated 45 minutes (with 5-10 minutes additional for Q&A).
+Presentations are typically 10, 20, or 45 minutes, with some time for Q&A.

 If you are applying on behalf of someone else, you’ll have the opportunity in the Entry Form to enter public-facing presenter information and remain the primary contact.